SpenceKonde/megaTinyCore/ContributionGuidelines.md

 9. Really really ugly #ifdef hell is undesirable. yet often we have no choice; Alternate indentation schemes may be appropriate for this.
 See event.h for one such example.

 ## Things to be aware of when writing PR's

-Help us prevent bad code from getting merged by making sure to include only good code with your PR.
+### Help us prevent bad code from getting merged
+Do not submit pull requests containing bad code.

 ### Avoid common mistakes
 * macro definitions must have parentheses around the value they will take.
-* Be sure to consider what happens when millis is disabled.
-This is the second most commonly chosen option for millis timekeeping!
+* Be sure to consider what happens when millis is disabled. **This is the second most commonly chosen option for millis timekeeping after the default!**
-  * delay() and delayMicroseconds() both work with millis disabled.
+  * delay() and delayMicroseconds() both work with millis disabled (in the case of delay, only if millis is actually disabled from the menu, not enabled and subsequently broken by user code).
 * macros DO NOT CHECK TYPES; your macros that are exposed to user code library code must be hardened to take stupid types passed to them.
 Remember that while the core uses uint8_t's for all pin identifiers, code in the wild frequently follows the boneheaded lead of the Arduino IDE and uses signed 16-bit integers.
 A bug discovered in early 2023 involved the fact that if certain pin information macros were called with a signed value, the math where we checked if it was a valid pin could fuck up; we were checking if pin >= NUM_DIGITAL_PINS.
 When the values are unsigned, this works because -1 = 255 > pin whenever pin is valid - a single test can be used to catch both known NOT_A_PIN and other invalid pins not yet identified as much.
 But if a signed integer was passed to the macro, the default signed integer type would remain in use for the comparison with 0.
 So any negative number would pass through the test, and down the line would cause us to read from a memory location that was not part of the table we were looking values up in.
 If there is anything type sensitive, explicitly cast it.
 * Because of this, in macros, always use 255 if for some reason you have to write out the value of the NOT_A_whateveritis error values, not -1, even though you know it will end up in a uint8_t.
-There's no advantage to -1, and the potential disadvantage that if it doesn't go directly to something that turns it into a uint8_t, but passes through an int16_t, and math is done on it at that time, the results will be wrong.
+There's no advantage to -1, but though you may know what type it will eventually have, you do not know the path it will take to get there, which may involve multiple data types.

 ### Performance and binary size matter.
 Particularly within the core API, performance matters.
 That means that things like division and modulo are bad, especially on large datatypes.
 Division and modulo both run the same routines.
-Approx time cost of math (how the variables are initialized may have an impact of +/- 2*(size of datatype), so this is not gospel, and the time required for division shown below is an average, since that routine does not execute in a fixed period of time.
-Large numerators and small denominators make it worse).
+Approx time cost of math (how the variables are initialized may have an impact of +/- 2 x (size of datatype), so this is not gospel.
+The time required for division shown below is an average, since that routine does not execute in a fixed period of time.
+Large numerators and small denominators make it worse - as you would expect, computing x / y where x < y is highly favorable.
 Notice that switching to 64-bit types from 32-bit ones more than doubles the execution time - this is due to register pressure.
 It is likely to actually have an even larger effect in practice if there are other variables that need to be swapped out of working registers and reloaded.*

 | Math Operation | uint8_t | uint16_t | uint32_t | uint64_t | float |
 |----------------|---------|----------|----------|----------|-------|